It was in the middle of the 2018 summer heatwave.

 Evernote founder Stepan Pachikov dreamt of having a photographic memory.
 That way, experiences could last longer than a fleeting moment before it became a memory.

 The brand story of Evernote is one of a visionary fascinated with the fragility of life, mind, and memory.

 “99 percent of every person is the memory of what he or she knows (…) What you remember about your life is what makes you you, and me me.”

 — Stepan Pachikov

-In this video by Evernote, Pachikov speaks about life and death, enjoying and remembering beautiful moments, being who we are, and the sense of our journey through an existence that one that’s unique in the entire universe.
+This video by Evernote is one of the most touching video storytelling examples.
+In it, Pachikov speaks about life and death, enjoying and remembering beautiful moments, being who we are, and the sense of our journey through an existence that one that’s unique in the entire universe.

 With these such deep and thought-provoking words, the picture he paints of his dream touched our hearts — I mean, how could they possibly not?

 Evernote’s brand storytelling doesn’t present a clear problem/solution.
 Instead, it reaches out to us with a universal concern through which it establishes an emotional connection.

 “An interesting moment in life lasts only a moment.
 There is some probability that there is no other life in the universe.
 It might be true, it may be not. but there is at least a chance that we are alone.
 Evernote eventually will be a full backup of your memory.”